Akshay Kumar Finds It SAD That Actors Today Avoid Multi-hero Films; Makes Some Shocking Revelations!

 The 'Mission Mangal' Actor Tried To Find The Reason

 Akshay said, "I have tried to find out why they don't want to do it.
-Everybody wants to do a solo hero subject.
+Everybody wants to do a solo-hero subject.
 The earlier generation - my generation - did it.
 They even worked in three-hero subjects."

 The Superstar Makes A Shocking Revelation